Kalougear/ProjectForge/README.md

    - ONGOING: For active projects
    - Test_And_Experiments: For quick tests
-   - Code_Archives: For useful code bits
+   - Code_Vault: For useful code bits

 2. "What happens to my original files?"